ddnexus/pagy/docs/sandbox/playground.md

 _Run for example `pagy clone keyset` to inspect the cloned keyset app file._

+===

 ### Troubleshooting

 ==- Bundler inline

 All the pagy apps use [bundler/inline](https://bundler.io/guides/bundler_in_a_single_file_ruby_script.html).

-Depending on your environment you might get this message for some gem:
+Depending on your environment, you might get this message for some gem:

 ```txt
 You have already activated GEMNAME v1, but your Gemfile requires GEMNAME v2.